jsphpl/laravan/README.md

 - `canonical:` holds the primary domain name under which your app will be available
 - `env:` those values will eventually be written into an `.env` file on the server

+### 6. Configure Databases
+Open up `group_vars/{env}/databases.yml` and configure the databases required for your apps.
+There is an example under `group_vars/production/databases.yml` to get you started.

 ### 7. Encrypt vault
 In order to prevent your production secrets from ending up as plain text in your git repositories, use the [ansible vault](http://docs.ansible.com/ansible/2.4/vault.html).